LukasVaicaitis/ElderhealthApp/README.md

 ## How it works:
 1. Log in with Fitbit: Use your Fitbit account to allow access to your health data.
 2. Log in with ElderHealth: Enter your ElderHealth credentials (register on the ElderHealth website if needed).
-3. Data Fetching: The app retrieves heart rate data from your Fitbit account every ~5 minutes and sends it to ElderHealth.
+3. Data Fetching: The app retrieves heart rate data from your Fitbit account with a delay of ~5 minutes and sends it to ElderHealth.

 ### Screenshots: